andreirawan97/veyor-wellness/README.md

 This app is automatically deployed to **Netlify**.

 To deploy, simply create a Pull Request, and the CI/CD pipeline will handle the process.
-The CI/CD will trigger upon merging the Pull Request.
+The CI/CD will trigger upon merging the Pull Request to `main` branch.

 ---